Ircama/construct-gallery/README.md

   This module can be directly used in GUI programs, or can be further extended with `bleak_scanner_construct.py`.

+- `config_editor.py`, providing the `ConfigEditorPanel()` class (widget).

+  This widget implements an editing GUI composed by a form including multiple byte structures, each one related to its own *construct* data model.

+  The structure of this form is described by the "editing_structure" parameter.

 - `bleak_scanner_construct.py`, providing the `BleakScannerConstruct()` class.

   The component implements a [Bluetooth Low Energy](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) (BLE) GUI client to log, browse, test and edit [BLE advertisements](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy#Advertising_and_discovery).